Canon 550D vs M100

 It is notable that the 550D has a hotshoe, while the M100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the 550D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 550D was succeeded by the Canon 600D.
+Both the 550D and the M100 have been discontinued, but can regularly be found used on eBay.
+The 550D was replaced by the Canon 600D, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon 550D better than the Canon M100 or vice versa?
 The listing below highlights the relative strengths of the two models.